alnxha7/garage_booking/README.md

-# Car Mechanic Shop HTML 5 Template
+# Garage Booking using Python Django

 ## Introduction

 This HTML 5 template is designed for car mechanic shops that want to create a professional-looking website.
 It is fully responsive and animated, which means it looks great on all devices.
-The template includes many features such as responsive navigation, introduction section with call us button, list of services with a counter, our services section with icons and brief info, testimonials section, contact section with call, WhatsApp and Google Maps embedded, and a working contact us form for static website that opens up the default email client and types the info automatically on submit button.
+The template includes many features such as responsive navigation, introduction section with call us button, list of services with a counter, our services section with icons and brief info, testimonials section

 ## Features